 What is Divorce Mediation?

-Mediation is an alternative to litigation, which brings together the two parties in conflict with the assistance of a neutral third party mediator to help facilitate a resolution.
+Divorce mediation is an alternative to litigation, which brings together the two parties in conflict with the assistance of a neutral third party mediator to help facilitate a resolution.
 Working as a team, you and your spouse make the final decisions regarding division of assets and liabilities, child custody, parenting time (visitation), alimony and child support.
 This generally results in a saving of time, emotion and money.

 What does the Divorce Mediator do?

-In Divorce Mediation, the mediator’s main role is to assist in maintaining communication between spouses, as well as the environment necessary to develop a mutually agreed upon divorce (or post-divorce) agreement that can be submitted to the court.
+In divorce mediation, the mediator’s main role is to assist in maintaining communication between spouses, as well as the environment necessary to develop a mutually agreed upon divorce (or post-divorce) agreement that can be submitted to the court.
 A divorce mediator may be an attorney, but when undertaking the mediation role s/he may not provide legal counsel or representation.
 This is because the mediator must maintain complete neutrality.
 So, if s/he can’t provide legal counsel, what can a divorce mediator do?

 - Provide a safe and positive environment for discussions to take place.